 Texting and Driving - Bad Idea

-Recently, leaders in transportation, public policy, law enforcement and science came together to discuss how to reduce motor-vehicle crashes resulting from distracted driving through legislation, enforcement, public awareness and education.
-Without any doubt, distracted driving is an epidemic in this country.
-The U.S. Department of Transportation estimates that 800,000 vehicles were driven by someone using a cell phone.
+Recently, leaders in the fields of transportation, public policy, law enforcement, and science came together to discuss how to reduce motor vehicle crashes resulting from distracted driving through a combination of legislation, enforcement, public awareness, and education.
+There is no question that distracted driving is an epidemic in our country.
+In fact, the US Department of Transportation estimates that in 2008, 800,000 vehicles driven by someone using a cell phone.
 500,000 persons were injured in cell-phone related collisions.
 An additional 6,000 people died in a vehicle crash related directly to distracted driving.
 If you or a loved one has been affected by this sort of preventable negligence in San Antonio or its surrounding areas, call the lawyers at Carabin & Shaw today.
 There is a San Antonio texting and driving crash attorney ready and willing to represent you.

 A growing number of states have pending legislation that seeks to ban distracting driving as much as possible from our roads and highways.
 The insurance and telecommunications industries are engaged in a search for solutions.
-Thankfully, on-going discussions, studies, and concerned parties have identified a number of promising avenues to minimize the risks of distracted driving, some of which are already in the preliminary stages of becoming status quo.
+Thankfully, on-going discussions, studies, and concerned parties have identified a number of promising avenues to minimize the risks of distracted driving.
+Some of these are already in the preliminary stages of becoming status quo.
 But the truth is, there will never be a way to fix the problem until we all hold ourselves and each other accountable for safe, device-free vehicle operation.